Fairbanks-Morse: Post-war power products

 Fairbanks Morse continued to build diesel and gas engines, as it had been doing for the first half of the twentieth century.
-This is in addition to the pump and engine division, which produced Canadian Fairbanks Morse branded products for farms, factories and mines.
+This is in addition to the pump and engine division, which produced Canadian Fairbanks Morse-branded products for farms, factories and mines.

 Export offices were established in Rio de Janeiro and Buenos Aires; a factory was opened in Mexico, where model Z engines were built well into the 1980s.
-An Australian branch factory, similar to the Canadian Branch operation, was opened and remote sheep stations benefited from their products.
-It dated from 1902, when Cooper Sheep Shearing Machinery Ltd was set up in Sydney, and became an agent for Fairbanks Morse in that Hemisphere.
+An Australian branch factory, similar to the Canadian Branch operation, was opened; remote sheep stations benefited from their products.
+It dated from 1902, when Cooper Sheep Shearing Machinery Ltd was set up in Sydney, and became an agent for Fairbanks Morse in that hemisphere.

 The company sold and updated the Eclipse model of windmill pumps in North America until they became obsolete with widespread rural electrification in the 1940s.
-Low cost electricity from the grid eliminated the need for local power production by small and medium diesel plants.
-While many Fairbanks Morse engines dutifully served into the late twentieth century, modernization, regional plant closures, and electricity were too much competition.
+Low-cost electricity from the grid also eliminated the need for local power production by small and medium diesel plants.
+While many Fairbanks Morse engines dutifully served into the late twentieth century, they could not compete with modernization, regional plant closures, and grid electricity.